ajd98/kde/README.md

 # kde

-kde performs kernel density estimates using weighted or unweighted data.
-In addition, the tool w_kde.py provides Python and command line interfaces for working with WESTPA data files.
+## Overview
+This repository provides a Python library for kernel density estimation.
+In comparison to other Python implementations of kernel density estimation, key features of this library include:

+1. Support for weighted samples
+2. A strictly positive kernel for estimation of probability density functions with support on subsets of R+
+3. Interface for kernel density estimation from WESTPA data sets (https://westpa.github.io/westpa/).